?

 Description

-Magdalena Biggar is a specialist surgeon with subspecialist expertise in breast disease and endocrine surgery.
+Magdalena Biggar is a specialist surgeon with subspecialist expertise in breast disease and endocrine surgery, as well as an interest in gallbladder surgery.

-If you require specialist assessment or treatment of breast cancer, breast disease, endocrine (thyroid / parathyroid) or general surgical conditions by an experienced and dedicated surgeon, call today for an appointment.
+Contact us if you require specialist assessment or treatment of breast cancer, breast disease, endocrine (thyroid / parathyroid) or general surgical conditions by an experienced and dedicated surgeon.

 Services provided: